The Passenger's Guide to Baggage

 5. Special Baggage

 If your baggage is not a “normal suitcase” it is considered special baggage.
-This can be but is not limited to golf sets, skis, strollers, and musical instruments.
+This can be but is not limited to golf sets, skis, fishing gear, strollers, and musical instruments.
 The booking engine has five options for adding special baggage to your booking.
 These are golf sets, skis and a bicycle in addition to regular and large odd-sized bags.
 We want to know specifically if you’re travelling with golf sets, skis or a bike, but other special baggage is booked according to the dimensions of the item.
 Regular odd-sized bags are all items that are larger than 90x65x45 cm (35x25x17 in), or suitcases that are considered irregular.
 The maximum size of the regular odd-sized bag is 180x124 cm (70x48 in) and 20 kg (44 lbs).

 If your item does not fit within the size requirements of the regular odd-sized bag you can choose the larger odd-sized bag option.
 The maximum weight is 32 kg/70 lbs and the size limit is 277x75x65 cm (109x29x25 in).